Common Myths Surrounding Dissociative Identity Disorder

 However, those living with the diagnosis of DID experience themselves as having multiple distinct parts while those with BPD experience themselves as poorly defined and fragmented.

 Both disorders have dissociative features, and both have difficulties maintaining healthy attachments to others.
 However, borderline personality disorder does not involve alternate identity states, dissociative states, or fugue.
-Those living with the diagnosis of DID are less likely to view the world in black or white terms and have intense fear of abandonment.
+Those living with the diagnosis of DID are less likely to view the world in black or white terms and have an intense fear of abandonment.

 One can have BPD and DID as comorbid disorders.